MicrosoftDocs/power-automate-docs/articles/desktop-flows/use-update-ui-elements-collections.md

 After creating and publishing a collection, it can be shared with other users so that it's imported and used in multiple flows.
 However, the application that the collection targets may eventually undergo an update, which could lead to the need to update the CSS/UI selectors of the UI elements that belong to the said collection.
 Similarly, you may need to add more UI elements to an existing collection, or remove some obsolete, no longer needed ones from it.

 To make any required adjustments to a collection, that collection needs to be imported to a desktop flow, so that you can access the collection's contents in the flow designer.
+In addition, you need to be an **Owner** or have at least **Co-owner** rights on that collection, to be able to proceed to changes.

 You can find below all the different ways to edit and update a collection.

 ### Add additional UI elements to an imported collection